Posterior Tibial Tendonitis

-If non-surgical treatment for your posterior tibial tendonitis has failed, meaning there has been no benefit over 6 months, and you are stage 2 or higher, then you are likely to need surgery.
+If non-surgical posterior tibial tendonitis treatment has failed, meaning there has been no benefit over 6 months, and you are stage 2 or higher, then you are likely to need surgery.
 In some cases, ankle immobilisation may be sufficient during stage 2, but this is rare.

 The type of surgery carried out will depend on how much tendon damage there is and which part of the tendon is affected.
 Surgery for tibialis posterior dysfunction may involve one of more of the following:

-- Debridement: Any inflamed tendon tissue is removed.
+- Debridement: Any inflamed parts of the posterior tibial tendon tissue are removed.
 This is only effective in the early stages of posterior tibial tendonitis before the foot has changed shape

 - Achilles Lengthening: If the Achilles tendon is particularly tight, it is released to allow greater ankle movement and reduce the tension on tibialis posterior